-- 1. Attach photocopies of marksheets of all year's examination (passed) (in case of improvement, attach a photocopy of improved marksheet). - 2.
-If the course is completed in more than minimum duration of course, attach photocopy of the combined marksheet. - 3.
-The Candidate/ Messenger must show his /her Identity at the time of receiving the degree/diploma/certificate.

-Issue of Duplicate Degree/Diploma/Certificate:

-Duplicate degree/diploma/certificate can also be obtained on submitting an application along with the following:

-- 1. An affidavit signed and certified by the First Class Magistrate - 2.
-Cutting from the leading newspaper showing that the original has been lost or destroyed, or submit defaced/ remaining portion of degree / diploma/ certificate. - 3.
-Prescribed fee of Rs.100/-

-Time required for preparation /issue of the certificate provided all other required documents are attached.
+Spec eimen Signature of Messenger (Signature of Candidate) INSTRUCTIONS 1.
+Attach photocopies of marksheets of all year's examination (passed) (in case of improvement attach a photocopy of improved marksheet).
+2. If the course is completed in more than minimum duration of course, attach photocopy of the combined marksheet.
+3. The Candidate/ Messenger must show his /her Identity at the time of receiving the degree/diploma/certificate.
+Issue of Duplicate Degree/Diploma/Certificate: along wi th th Duplicate degree/diploma/certificate can also be obtained on submitting an application are following: 1.
+An affidavit signed and certified by the First Class Magistrate 2.
+Cutting from the leading newspaper showing that the original has been lost or destroyed, of submit defaced/ remaining portion of degree / diploma/ certificate.
+3. Time requ ired for preparation /issue of the certificate provided all other required documents are attached.